AndersCan/typed-web-workers/README.md

 [![Build Status](https://travis-ci.org/AndersCan/typed-web-workers.svg?branch=master)](https://travis-ci.org/AndersCan/typed-web-workers)[![codecov](https://codecov.io/gh/AndersCan/typed-web-workers/branch/master/graph/badge.svg)](https://codecov.io/gh/AndersCan/typed-web-workers)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-Library that help you get quickly up and running with web workers in either TypeScript or JavaScript projects.
+Library that help you get quickly up and running with web workers in either **TypeScript** or **JavaScript** projects.

+> ❗️❗️❗️ The `workerFunction` is executed in an **isolated context**.
+In can not rely on its surrounding context.
+Use `importScripts` if you need something added to the worker context

 # Installation
 `npm i typed-web-workers -S`